Economy of Brazil: History

 Brazil has at least 161,500 kilometers of paved roads, more than 150 gigawatts of installed electric power capacity and its real per capita GDP surpassed US$9,800 in 2017.
-Its industrial sector accounts for three-fifths of the Latin American economy's industrial production.
+Its industrial sector accounts for three-fifths of the South American economy's industrial production.
 The country's scientific and technological development is argued to be attractive to foreign direct investment, in 2019, Brazil occupied the 4th largest destination for foreign investments, behind only the United States, China and Singapore.

 The agricultural sector, locally called the agronegócio (agro-business), has also been dynamic: for two decades this sector has kept Brazil among the most highly productive countries in areas related to the rural sector.
 The agricultural sector and the mining sector also supported trade surpluses which allowed for massive currency gains (rebound) and external debt paydown.
 Due to a downturn in Western economies, Brazil found itself in 2010 trying to halt the appreciation of the real.

-Data from the Asian Development Bank and the Tax Justice Network show the untaxed "shadow" economy of Brazil is 39% of GDP.

 One of the most important corruption cases in Brazil concerns the company Odebrecht.
 Since the 1980s, Odebrecht has spent several billion dollars in the form of bribes to bribe parliamentarians to vote in favour of the group.
 At the municipal level, Odebrecht's corruption was aimed at "stimulating privatisations", particularly in water and sewer management.

 Data

-The following table shows the main economic indicators in 1980–2021 (with FMI estimates for 2022-2027).
+The following table shows the main economic indicators in 1980–2023 (with IMF estimates for 2024–2028).
 Inflation below 5% is in green.